agoenergy/Assessment-of-Renewable-Energy-Potentials-based-on-Land-Availability/README.md

 There are many ways to install Python, but the Anaconda Python distribution is the easiest way for most new users to get started.
 Please check [Ananconda Install](https://www.anaconda.com/download/) on instructions to install anaconda, and [Anaconda Environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) for creating and working with conda environement.

 Please clone the repository into a local folder.
 As this repository is under active development, and hence use of git vc is recommended to update the changes.
 Please feel free to contribute.
-The required packages are written in environment file (gis_land.yml).
-You can change the name of the environment in the gis_land.yml file: To create the environment navigate to local folder and use:
+The required packages are written in environment file ([gis_land.yml](gis_land.yml)).
+You can change the name of the environment in [gis_land.yml](gis_land.yml): To create the environment navigate to local folder and use:

 ```
 conda create env -f gis_land.yml